dadi/apidoc/README.md

 $ npm install @dadi/apidoc --save
 ```

+### Generating Code Snippets

+If you want to generate code snippets (made possible by the configuration option
-Ensure sure your system has Ruby installed and the Ruby gem `awesome_print`:
+  `generateCodeSnippets`) you'll need to ensure sure your system has Ruby installed
+and the Ruby gem `awesome_print`:

 ```
 $ gem install awesome_print
 ```

-## Add documentation configuration to the API
+## Add an `apidoc` section to the API's configuration file

 ```js
 "apidoc": {